calogica/calogica.com/_posts/2018-11-27-dice-polls-dirichlet-multinomial.md

 $$y \sim Poisson(\lambda)$$

-While the discrete _Poisson_ distribution is often used in applications of count data, such as store customers, eCommerce orders, website visits, the _Gamma_ distribution serves as a useful distribution to model the rate at which these events occur ($\lambda$), since the _Gamma_ distribution models positive continuous values only but is otherwise quite flexible:
+While the discrete _Poisson_ distribution is often used in applications of count data, such as store customers, eCommerce orders, website visits, the _Gamma_ distribution serves as a useful distribution to model the rate at which these events occur ($\lambda$), since the _Gamma_ distribution models positive continuous values only, but is otherwise quite flexible in its parameterization:

 ![gamma distribution](https://upload.wikimedia.org/wikipedia/commons/e/e6/Gamma_distribution_pdf.svg)

-This distribution is also known as the [Negative-Binomial distribution](https://en.wikipedia.org/wiki/Negative_binomial_distribution#Gamma%E2%80%93Poisson_mixture), which we can think of as a mixture of Poission distributions.
+This distribution is also known as the [Negative-Binomial distribution](https://en.wikipedia.org/wiki/Negative_binomial_distribution#Gamma%E2%80%93Poisson_mixture), which we can think of as a _mixture_ of Poission distributions.

 If you find this confusing, you're not alone, and maybe you'll start to appreciate why so often we try to approximate things using the good old Normal distribution...